violettaMi/hackathon/README.md

-# Resume Parser POC (Pure Ruby / Sinatra)
+# Resume Parser POC

-This is a simple proof-of-concept application in pure Ruby (using the Sinatra microframework) that:
+This is a simple proof-of-concept application in Ruby (using the Sinatra microframework) that:

 1. Uploads a PDF resume to an S3 bucket
 2. Uses Amazon Textract to extract the text from the PDF
-3. Calls an AWS Bedrock foundation model to parse the text into JSON
+3. Calls an AWS Bedrock foundation model to parse the text into JSON and display it

 ## Prerequisites